zio/zio-metrics-legacy/docs/essentials/prometheus.md

 let's look at it in more detail next.

 ## Histogram
-Histogram has 3 modes we can use:
+Histogram has 4 modes we can use:
-1. We can ``time`` how long a task/function takes to complete.
+1. We can `time` how long a function takes to complete.
 2. We can `observe` arbitrary `Double` values.
 3. We can start an arbitrary `timer` and `observe` its duration.
+4. We can `time` how long a `zio.Task` or a `zio.RIO` takes to complete.

 Using a histogram to `time` a function is pretty much what was shown on the `Exporters` example above, where `() => Thread.sleep(2000)` is the function we